angela-d/brain-dump/sysadmin/fortinet-vpn-linux.md

 # Fortinet SSL VPN on Linux

 Fortinet's proprietary Linux client didn't work well on Debian 9.
-(Haven't bothered trying it on Debian 10, as OpenFortiGUI has worked quite well)
+(I've used OpenFortiGUI through Debian 10 and now 11 -- it has worked quite well)

+> Transition from Debian 10 to 11: Absolutely no change whatsoever (10 > 11 March 2021)

+> Debian 9 to 10 (some effort was involved)

 - Compile from source for a non-proprietary [CLI version](https://github.com/adrienverge/openfortivpn)
 - Non-proprietary [GUI version](https://github.com/theinvisible/openfortigui) or [apt installation](https://apt.iteas.at/)